Lizard Island - A Luxury Lodge of Australia

 April through November is the best time to visit the Great Barrier Reef, although southeast trade winds can sometimes make it a tad choppy at sea.
 December through March can be uncomfortably hot and humid, particularly as far north.
 In the winter months (June-Aug), the water can be a touch chilly (Aussies think so, anyway), but it rarely drops below 22°C.

-Call us on to start planning your vacation to Lizard Island or take a look at our itineraries to Queensland
+Call us on to start planning your holiday to Lizard Island or take a look at our itineraries to Australia

 Lizard Island is an award winning hotel offering the ultimate in luxury and exclusivity located directly on the Great Barrier Reef in northern Queensland.
 Sensational diving opportunities abound and 24 deserted beaches await exploration.